2025 Regional Economic Outlook

 Navigating Economic Uncertainty Through Regional Collaboration

-This year’s event will kick off with a keynote economic outlook from Dr. Jon Haveman, followed by a fireside chat with California State Controller Malia Cohen on the fiscal health of the state and implications for local communities.
+This year’s event featured a keynote economic outlook from Dr. Jon Haveman, followed by a fireside chat with California State Controller Malia Cohen on the fiscal health of the state and implications for local communities.

-We’ll also hear from local leaders across Santa Cruz, Monterey, and San Benito Counties, including county administrative officers and city managers, who will share regional updates and economic trends.
+We heard from local leaders across Santa Cruz, Monterey, and San Benito Counties, including county administrative officers and city managers, who shared regional updates and economic trends.

-Political strategist and author Mike Madrid will join us for a keynote address and fireside chat with Zach Friend, exploring his latest book The Latino Century and its timely reflections on cultural transformation, self-governance, and the evolving American identity.
+Political strategist and author Mike Madrid joined us for a keynote address and fireside chat with Zach Friend, exploring his latest book The Latino Century and its timely reflections on cultural transformation, self-governance, and the evolving American identity.

 WELCOME ADDRESS